On this page

 Copy health certificates

 If you require an authenticated copy of the health certificate, statutory test report or statutory commercial document for your records, then you should submit a photocopy of the document when you submit the original document.
 The photocopy needs to be an accurate copy of the original and be double or single-sided as per the original.
 If these requirements are met, the photocopy will be authenticated and returned to you.
-If the requirements are not met, the photocopy will be kept on file and not returned.
+If these requirements are not met, the photocopy will be kept on file and not returned.

 Release of consignments